-The duration of the interdisciplinary doctoral programme in the Humanities and Social Sciences at the Faculty of Arts and the Faculty of Social Sciences, University of Ljubljana, is 4 years (240 ECTS credits) and represents the third level of the Bologna cycle.
+The duration of the interdisciplinary doctoral programme in the Humanities and Social Sciences is 4 years (240 ECTS credits) and represents the third level of the Bologna cycle.
 The programme is in accordance with the requirements and legislation of the Republic of Slovenia and meets all the criteria for doctoral studies established by the European University Association.
 This enables the direct inclusion of programme components in international exchanges with universities from other countries using the ECTS system.